-Payack’s penultimate book, A Million Words and Counting, was published as a Citadel Imprint by Kensington, New York in 2008; the quality paperback edition has just been released.
+Payack’s penultimate book, A Million Words and Counting, was published as a Citadel Imprint by Kensington, New York in 2008; the quality paperback edition was released a year later.
 (His latest book was an analysis of the Healthcare crisis in the US.)

 For more extensive background information, check out Linkedin.

-A. I am most definitely not a linguist and have never claimed to be one.
-Over the years my titles have included (in order): Assistant Director of Admissions, Technical Writer, Engineer, Marketing Manager, Corporate Director, v.p., C.M.O., SVP, C.E.O., founder, co-founder, principal and now ‘Chief Word Analyst’.
+A. Over the years my titles have included (in order): Assistant Director of Admissions, Technical Writer, Engineer, Marketing Manager, Corporate Director, v.p., C.M.O., SVP, president, C.E.O., founder, co-founder, principal and now ‘Chief Word Analyst’.
 And husband, father, grandfather as well as writer, poet, metafictionist, collage artist, to name a few.

 Q. What is a ‘Chief Word Analyst’?